FE7R7/Python_PYQT5_SoundsFineMusicApplication/README.md

 Brief Description Of The Main Functionalities:

-SoundsFine Music Application allows the user to interact and control a list of songs separated by genre, such as Jazz, Country, Rock, Pop.
+SoundsFine Music Application allows the user to simulate interacyion and control of a song list that is classified by genre, such as Jazz, Country, Rock, Pop.
 Choosing to buy ticket for a concert of a singer that pleases you is a feature among the others described below:

 Play/Pause Song
 Increase/Decrease Sound Volume